 The dual degree combines the M.F.A. in Creative Writing and the M.A. in English.
 The dual degree combines the practice and study of creative writing with literary scholarship.
 It is designed for students who intend to pursue a career in teaching English and creative writing at the university, community college, or secondary-school level.

-Dual degree students must be admitted to both degree programs, be enrolled concurrently in both programs, and complete all requirements for each degree program, including the book-length thesis for the creative writing program and the Comprehensive Examination for the English degree program.
+Dual degree students must be admitted to both the MA and MFA degree programs, be enrolled concurrently in both programs, and complete all requirements for each degree program, including the book-length thesis for the creative writing program and a 6,000-10,000 word thesis for the English program.
 For further information on degree prerequisites, admission requirements, and a list of courses, view the Graduate Course Catalog.

-Students already enrolled in either the M.A. or the M.F.A. programs who wish to switch to the dual degree program must apply and be admitted to the dual degree program before completing a maximum of 27 credits of study.
+Students already enrolled in either the MA or the MFA program who wish to switch to the dual-degree program must apply and be admitted to the other degree program before completing 27 credits.